 At this writing Vladimir Putin is playing the same game as Herr Hitler.
 In 2014 Putin sent forces into the Crimea, with one eye on the Western democracies.
 There were protests, and economic sanctions, but no ultimatums.

 As Russian soldiers amass at the border of the Ukraine, President Putin pretends none of the aggression means anything.
 But this Russian autocrat means plenty, and is implementing a play to return the Ukraine back to where he believes it belongs-Russia.

 Does the west have the will or consensus to allow this modern-day dictator to lie to the world and invade Ukraine?
 Will the Americans, and other European Allies look the other way, as did Chamberlain and Daladier?

 I’m no expert on European History, but finding patterns has become second nature.
 The pull of the past is strong, and would-be dictators care nothing about national boundaries.
 For a tyrant like Putin entitlement to the Ukraine is much the same as breathing.
 So the onus falls on the NATO Alliance to hold the line.
 A line that President Putin is doing his best to challenge.

-Gail Chumbley is a history educator, and the author of the two-part memoir, “River of January,” and “River of January: Figure Eight.”
-Both are available on Kindle.
+Gail Chumbley is the author of River of January, and River of January: Figure Eight.
+Both books are available on Kindle.